Bli-AIk/Undertale-Changer-Template/PLAN.md

 ### Accessibility
 - [ ] Add narrator
-- [ ] Add colorblind filter
+- [ ] Add color blindness filter

-## Other Class
+## Other Categories
 ### Project Localization
-- [x] Merge Chinese and English branches, replacing comments through scripts
+- [x] Merge Chinese and English branches, replacing comment text via scripts

 ### Cleanup and Maintenance
-- [x] Remove redundant original textures
+- [x] Delete unnecessary original textures

 ### Tutorials
 - [ ] New wiki and video tutorials

 ---

-[^1]: Mainly adding features such as calculating beats.
+[^1]: Primarily will add functionalities like calculating beats.
-[^2]: Will attempt to add two additional options in the settings to allow the use of pixel-perfect filters / scaling to a larger resolution from 640x480, rather than directly using a larger resolution to save performance.
+[^2]: Will try to add two options in the settings to allow you to use pixel-perfect filters / scale up to a larger resolution from 640x480 instead of directly using a larger resolution to save performance.
-[^3]: This script will encapsulate all Unity's Debug related functions to call them, which will only execute in the editor.
+[^3]: This script will encapsulate all Unity's Debug related functions for use, which are only executed in the editor.
-[^4]: Allowing for multiple battles and multiple combats within the game.
+[^4]: That is, allow multiple battles and multiple engagements within the game.
-[^5]: Localization personnel can provide localized support to players in advance by releasing a CC subtitle preview version once the translation is complete but not officially embedded.
+[^5]: Localization personnel can preview localized support for players by releasing a CC subtitle preview version before formal embedding, after the translation is completed.